-Since October 2005, we have operated a demonstration PowerBuoy system off the coast of New Jersey, which allows us to continuously monitor the system and evaluate its performance in actual wave conditions.
-Periodically, the buoy is removed from the ocean for maintenance, testing and upgrades, and is redeployed.
+Over the period October 2005 to December 2009, we operated, at intervals, a demonstration PowerBuoy system off the coast of New Jersey, which allowed continuous monitoring of the system and evaluation of its performance in actual wave conditions.
+Periodically, the buoy was removed from the ocean for maintenance, testing and upgrades, and was redeployed.
 The buoy was deployed continuously for 12 months between October 2005 and October 2006, and survived hurricane-generated storm waves during this period and in a later period of ocean deployment.
 We have conducted extensive diagnostic tests on the system, providing us with information about the effects of ocean deployments that will help us implement improvements in future PowerBuoy systems.
 This system was not designed to supply electricity to the power grid, but rather to provide us with operational data and marketing opportunities.
 We were partially funded, which funds we recognized as revenue, for the construction of this PowerBuoy system by the New Jersey Board of Public Utilities.
 We do not anticipate any additional funding or recognizing any additional revenue in connection with this project.